alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-participating-kafir-competitions.md

 layout: post
 title: "Ruling on participating in the missionary organizations competitions"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 17474"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 17474"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 note: true
 locale: en
 uid: ruling-on-participating-kafir-competitions
-excerpt: "The Injil (Gospel) that exists today is not the same that Allah, Glorified and Exalted be He, sent down.
+excerpt: "The Gospel that exists today is not the same that Allah, Glorified and Exalted be He, sent down.
 It contains a great deal of Tahrif (distortion of the meaning), lies, additions, omissions, and sayings that are unbefitting to Allah, the Exalted."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz